-Welcome to the new school year at Golden Empire Elementary!
+I am pleased to welcome our families to the 2022-2023 school year.
+I hope that you had an enjoyable summer break.
+I am honored and deeply privileged to be beginning my first year as your proud principal.
 At our school, we strive to conscientiously prepare each child for the challenges of the future.
 Our staff is committed to the development of a safe and caring community, in addition to educational excellence that will inspire a life-long love of learning.
 Our skilled, experienced, and dedicated staff believes strongly in the success of each child at the highest levels.

-Golden Empire recently implemented The Leader in Me program.
-The Leader is Me, based on Steven Covey's 7 Habits of Highly Effective People, is a whole school transformation process that provides opportunities for students to develop their full potential.
+Golden Empire is a Leader in Me school.
+The Leader in Me, based on Steven Covey's 7 Habits of Highly Effective People, is a whole school transformation process that provides opportunities for students to develop their full potential.
 With a focus on leadership for everyone, Golden Empire students, families, and staff learn 21st century principles and skills and apply those skills to enhance campus culture and improve academic achievement.
 At Golden Empire, we develop the whole person and empower students to lead their own learning.
-We believe that everyone has genius and therefore everyone can contribute to the greatness of Golden Empire Elementary School.
+We believe that everyone has genius and therefore contributes to the greatness of Golden Empire Elementary School.

 The Sacramento City Unified School District uses the California Common Core Standards at each grade level, as well as ongoing assessments, to communicate academic growth.
+Our team works diligently to meet the diverse needs of our students through UDL and small group instruction across grade levels, school-wide implementation of Social Emotional Learning (SEL) and the Multi-tiered System of Supports (MTSS) framework to view student data.
 Our standards-based report card supports the reporting of student achievement for each of the three trimesters during the school year.

 Parent involvement is a critical component of the Golden Empire success story.
 There are many opportunities to become involved at Golden Empire.
 We value your support as a parent and partner in educating your child.
 We encourage you to be involved with your child's school and education.
 From making sure your child is well-rested and nourished, to getting your child to school every day on time, to attending parent/student/teacher conferences, to volunteering at our school, to being an active member of our PTO, your involvement sets the stage for your child's academic success.
-Please join us in creating and developing a positive, respectful, engaging, and challenging learning environment.
+Please join us in creating and developing a positive, respectful, engaging, and challenging learning environment for your child.